 Contact InformationKip Duchon

-After 30+ years, NDPC’s “Women Together” gathering has evolved into Thirsty Third Thursday.
+After 30+ years, NDPC’s “Women Together” gathering has evolved into Thirsty Third Thursday and back into “Women Together.
 Are you thirsty for food, fun, and fellowship with the women of NDPC?
 Come join us!

 DatesThird Thursday of every other month